ernestohs/javascript.katas.simple/docs/test-driven-development.md

 }
 ```

-- options can also be defined as values of a jest key:
+- options can also be defined as properties in a configuration object of a jest key:

 ```json
 {